joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***

+## Question 7

-## 7. You are given 3 grades stored in 3 variables of type Double finalsGrade, midtermGrade, projectGrade.
+You are given 3 grades stored in 3 variables of type Double finalsGrade, midtermGrade, projectGrade.
 These grades are used to compute the grade for a class. finalsGrade represents 50% of the grade. midtermGrade represents 20% of the grade. projectGrade represents 30% of the final grade.

 ### Print the grade for the class.